-Click here for the current 2017-18 AMS Student Group Directory, which includes descriptions and student contact information for all groups.
+Click here for the 2019-2020 Student Group Catalog, which includes descriptions and student contact information for all groups.
 Groups fall into four main categories:

 Advocacy/Service Groups serve others.
 Some groups partner with local schools, free clinics, or other nonprofits to provide ongoing outreach and service.
 Many groups target particular communities or health conditions.
 Several do broader or national advocacy work in health policy or other issues.